 What does discrimination in the workplaCE LOOK LIKE?

 Discrimination in the workplace materialises in many ways.
 It could be something as small as a passing remark about your character.
 On top of this, it could be as big as denying you shifts, paying you incorrectly or even dismissing you.

-Bullying, harassment and discrimination are prominent things in the workplace and it’s amazing how quickly they can escalate.
-For example, one day a colleague could call an LGBT individual a “faggot” in passing.
-However, a week later they are mocked by management and having their shifts cut from 5 a week to 2 a week.
+Bullying, harassment and discrimination are common things in the workplace, and it’s incredible how quickly they can escalate.
+For example, one day, a colleague could call an LGBT individual a “faggot” in passing.
+However, a week later, that same victim is suddenly mocked by management and has their shifts cut from 5 a week to 2 a week.

 Most common examples of discrimination and unfair treatment in the workplace include: